 God does not want us to fear those who can inflict on us simply death.
 Why not?
 Because that kind of death to our bodies is a death that God can reverse.
 But if we make the wrong choice when it comes to choosing between the true God and the false god, or between truth and lies, we will have made a decision that will cost us our souls.

-This is spoken of in another place in Scripture.
-Isaiah also speaks of the same future time in Earth’s story when the multitudes are banding together, a time when “men’s hearts are failing them for fear of the things that are coming on the earth.”
+In another place in Scripture Isaiah speaks of the same future time in Earth’s story when the multitudes are banding together, a time when “men’s hearts are failing them for fear of the things that are coming on the earth.”
 (Luke 21:26) And yet again God ends with words of comfort.
 God says,

 “Say ye not, ‘A confederacy,’ to all them to whom this people shall say, ‘A confederacy;’ neither fear ye their fear, nor be afraid.
 Sanctify the Lord of hosts Himself; and let Him be your fear, and let Him be your dread.
 And He shall be for a sanctuary. …” Isaiah 8:12-14